maelys-mcardle/snowflake/docs/language-reference.md

 TYPE  MNEMONIC  DESCRIPTION
 ---  ---------  -----------
-10   VAR        Variable
 11   BLN        Boolean
 12   INT        Integer
 13   FLT        Float
 14   STR        String
 15    []        Array
 ```

-`VAR` is distinct from the other types, as values are never stored as a variable.
-Rather,
-they are immediately inferred and stored as a `INT`, `FLT` or `STR`.

 ### Literals